2024 National Football League (Ireland)

 The 2024 National Football League, known for sponsorship reasons as the Allianz Football League, was the 93rd staging of the National Football League (NFL), an annual Gaelic football tournament for county teams.
 Thirty-one county teams from Ireland, plus London, compete; Kilkenny did not participate.
+412,536 attended league matches during the 2024 season.

 Format

 Map showing the leagues in which each county will participate.